havocked/TechnicalChallenge/README.md

 #### WebLinking

-This little pod provides usefull helpers methods to extract header links in a httpResponse
+This little pod provides useful helpers methods to extract header links in a httpResponse

 #### Kingfisher